Giants vs. Orioles Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will send Alex Cobb (4-2) to the mound for his 12th start this season.
+- Anthony DeSclafani (4-4) will take to the mound for the Giants and make his 12th start of the season.

 |Opponent